 Iced Lattes.
 They’re pretty magical right?!
 Something about cold foam just makes me so happy… but the price tag at most coffee shops do not.
 Because coffee drinks (even a plain cold brew iced coffee!) are so pricey and the cups/covers/straws are so wasteful, I figured there must be a way to make and enjoy a latte at home.
 Plus with everything going on with the coronavirus right now, I have very little interest in going out to a coffee shop when I can get my caffeine fix at home.
 Luckily, a friend of mine gave us a milk frother for our engagement last year and it has completely eliminated the need for me to swing by a local coffee shop.

 Now technically iced lattes are made with espresso, but don’t worry if you don’t have an espresso machine!
 Before I got my Nespresso, I didn’t either!
 For a while, I just used a strong iced coffee.
-You can usually find cold brew concentrate at grocery stores, but I use this handy little $30 cold brew maker.
-And of course, you can always just brew some strong coffee the good old fashioned way and then pop it in the fridge overnight to chill and use it the next day!
+You can usually find cold brew concentrate at grocery stores, but if you don’t want to do that, just pop any leftover coffee in the fridge overnight to chill and use it the next day!
 I also used a little cold brew maker all summer long last year and it worked great and barely takes up any space.
 Lots of options!